whalend/policies/usiale-code-of-conduct.md

 This code of conduct outlines our expectations for all those who participate in US-IALE meetings and/or the online community, as well as the consequences for unacceptable behavior.
 All participants including, but not limited to, attendees, speakers, volunteers, exhibitors, US-IALE staff, service providers, and others are expected to abide by this US-IALE Code of Conduct.
 This Code of Conduct also applies to all US-IALE meeting-related events including those sponsored by organizations other than US-IALE but held in conjunction with US-IALE events, in public or private facilities.

-We invite all those who participate in US-IALE to help us create safe and positive experiences for everyone.
+We invite all those who participate in US-IALE to help us create and maintain a safe and positive community for everyone.

 ## Expected Behavior